 Support for those who have been bereaved

 As well as meeting with families before a funeral takes place, Claire and Sean are always happy to meet with bereaved families after the funeral service.
 We aren’t trained counsellors but we can listen and we can pray with and for you.
 There are also plenty of other folk at St Chad’s who are willing and able to chat – many have experienced bereavement of their own and are really good listeners.
-If you would like to chat please do get in touch or alternatively, pop in to Place of Welcome one Friday morning.
+If you would like to chat please do get in touch.

 Bereaved families with whom we’ve had contact are also invited to our annual memorial service which takes place at the very beginning of November.